 Many of us make journeys in life, some for pleasure, others because we have little choice.
 No matter the circumstance, travel has the ability and the power to transform us and our lives.
 Mark Twain wrote that “Travel is fatal to prejudice, bigotry, and narrow-mindedness, and many of our people need it sorely on these accounts.”

 These themes run throughout the pages of my first book, An Equal Difference.
 It is a thought provoking compendium of images and stories from my time in Iceland speaking to people about, gender equality, the state of the world, their visions for a better self, and for a better society written, published in August 2016.

-Last year I published An Equal Difference.
-It is a thought provoking compendium of images and stories from my time in Iceland speaking to people about the state of the world, their visions for a better self, and for a better society.
-165 photographs, 20,000 words.
+An Equal Difference is a thought provoking compendium of images and stories from time spent in Iceland speaking to people about the state of the world, their visions for a better self, and for a better society.
+In was published last August (2016) and includes 165 photographs, 20,000 words.
 Order one of the first edition hardbacks or a full colour eBook.